juliatan/ethereum-crowdcoin/README.md

 - It's a smart contract that a user to create a Kickerstarter-like campaign.
 - This request goes through a CampaignFactory smart contract, which in turn creates a Campaign contract with some minimum value of contribution required from backers of a campaign.

-- The corresponding front end React UI can be viewed [here](https://github.com/juliatan/solidity-lottery-react).

 ## How I set up this project from scratch

 - In the folder directory, run `npm init` and create a `package.json` file.